A vegetable that contains fats is a rare thing!

 Avocados are also:

-- rich in fiber (for promoting good bowel function, satiety)
+- a source of fiber (for promoting good bowel function, satiety and healthy gut microbiota)

 - a source of vitamin E (an antioxidant)